ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/what-are-operations.js.markdown

   and the **[Session](../../client-api/session/what-is-a-session-and-how-does-it-work)**.
   They in turn are built on top of the lower-level __Operations__ and __RavenCommands__ API.

-* __RavenDB provides access to this lower-level API__, so that instead of using the higher session API,
+* **RavenDB provides direct access to this lower-level API**, allowing you to send requests
-  you can generate requests directly to the server by executing operations on the DocumentStore.
+  directly to the server via DocumentStore Operations instead of using the higher-level Session API.

 * In this page:
   * [Why use operations](../../client-api/operations/what-are-operations#why-use-operations)